mistersingh179/bw-dashboard/README.md

   - if too many campaigns this will currently fail
   - if html input is too large this will currently fail
 - amazon affaliates api to get campaigns
-- put preview bar on top with result
-- remove bw.js from preview

 ## Pending dev ops